Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Hardware Experiments

 \section{Hardware Experiments}

-This section demonstrates the practical implementation of the proposed framework using the PUMA 500.
-Each joint of the PUMA 500 is actuated by a DC motor powered by an Adept Technology MV-19 Power Chassis.
-The control program is developed in MATLAB Simulink, which compiles the model and generates C code and an SDF file.
-Robot control and data acquisition are managed by a dSPACE 1103.
+We use the PUMA 500 robot for hardware experiments, as shown in Fig. \ref{fig:PUMA 500 robot}.
+It has three main joints and a spherical wrist, providing six degrees of freedom. $q_1$, $q_2$, and $q_3$ correspond to the waist, shoulder, and elbow joints, while $q_4$, $q_5$, and $q_6$ represent the wrist rotation, bend, and flange angles.
+Since our focus is task-space tracking (\emph{i.e.}, wrist center position), only the first three joints are used.
+Each joint is driven by a DC motor powered by an Adept Technology MV-19 Power Chassis.
+The control program is built in MATLAB Simulink, which generates C code and an SDF file, and runs via a dSPACE 1103 for control and data acquisition.

-Our robotic testbed used torque-mode servo drives, meaning that motor torques are given by $\tau=Bv$, where $B$ is a diagonal gain matrix and $v$ is an analog voltage command generated by the dSPACE system.
-Accordingly, the system model in \eqref{eq:EL} is modified to: